DevSkillsHQ/am-fullstack-screening/README.md

-# Account Management Fullstack - Level 1
+# Account Management Fullstack: Screening

 **Before you get started, please read [this guide](https://www.notion.so/Get-started-with-your-assignment-dade100d93054a6db1036ce294bdaeb6)** that walks you through how to submit your solution and get help.